-- Arrange the line horizontally with the Activity Space to the left and the Activity to the right, thereby visualizing a left-to-right hierarchy. - If there are two or more Activities of the same Activity Space, they may be visualized as a tree by being placed at the same horizontal level and by merging the lines to the Alpha into a single segment. - If the encompassment notation is used, place the +/- sign top-left within the Activity Space symbol, and when expanded, place the name of the Activity Space under the symbol.
+- Arrange the line horizontally with the Activity Space to the left and the Activity to the right, thereby visualizing a left-to-right hierarchy. - If there are two or more Activities of the same Activity Space, they may be visualized as a tree by being placed at the same horizontal level and by merging the lines to the Alpha into a single segment.

-Figure 74 - Specify the Software Activity Space and two Activities: Identify Use Cases and Specify Use Cases
+Figure 48 - Specify the Software Activity Space and two Activities: Identify Use Cases and Specify Use Cases